ItsManueh/NS-AIO/README.md

 # AIO-Atmosphere
-Switch Pack All In One for Atmosphere/Hekate
+Switch Pack All In One for Atmosphere/Hekate/SX OS

 Firmware compatible: 13.2.0